-The BA (Hons) Business Accounting provides specialist knowledge in business accounting together with a broad knowledge of business and management.
-Studying this course would prepare students for roles within the finance departments in industry, commerce and the public sector.
-In such an environment they could complete their professional qualifications in accountancy and progress to becoming accountants.
-The course has been designed to facilitate students gaining exemptions from the first stage of professional accounting body qualifications.
+The BA (Hons) Business Marketing provides specialist knowledge in marketing together with a broad knowledge of business and management.
+Studying this course would prepare students for employment within the marketing departments of businesses and would be prepared for roles where they had direct contact with customers.
+The curriculum has been developed in accordance with the content of the Chartered Institute of Marketing (CIM) qualifications and hence would provide students with the knowledge and skills to progress with the professional body qualifications.
 Since the course has a business management core of modules then students would also have similar opportunities as those studying the Business Management degree.